 The System Dynamic Modelling Tool

-In October 2014, NHS England appointed Central Southern Commissioning Support Unit working with Oxford Health and Healthcare Decisions to develop a modelling tool for CAMHS.
-This tool will support commissioners and wider health and social care communities to review current CAMHS provision and plan future investment in CAMHS (Tier 2 -4) across the whole health, social care and education pathway.
+In October 2014, NHS England appointed Central Southern Commissioning Support Unit working with Oxford Health and Healthcare Decisions to develop a modelling tool for Children and Young People’s Mental Health Services (CYPMHS).
+This tool will support commissioners and wider health and social care communities to review current CYPMHS provision and plan future investment in community and inpatient CYPMHS across the whole health, social care and education pathway and includes both the Choice and Partnership Approach (CAPA) and iThrive.
 Following live-user testing and feedback, the full final version of the tool, combining Community and Inpatient care is available on the Central Southern Commissioning Support Unit website.

-If you are currently commissioning CAMHS the following resources will be of use:
+If you are currently commissioning CYPMHS the following resources will be of use:

 - The Joint Commissioning Panel (JCPMH) is co-chaired by the Royal College of Psychiatrists and the Royal College of General Practitioners, and has guidance and tools to improve mental health and wellbeing using a values based commissioning model

 - Centre for Mental Health